Kiran-S-K/Docker-Basics/README.md

 -docker exec -it CONT_ID "bash"
 -docker exec -it CONT_ID "sh"
 Then use 'env' to display the details and use 'exit' to exit the command.
+## Developing with docker
+# docker network
+Docker network is a virtual network that lets container talk to each other docker network ls
+docker network create NETWORK_NAME

+So now we will use an example of mongoDB for docker network.
+For pulling or running mongoDB image, we need:
+-to run in detach mode (-d)
+-port binding to the specific port given in the docker hub (27017) [-p 27017:27017]
+-then some nickname (--name mongo)
+-then we need it to run inside our isolated network (--network mongo-netowrk)

+Then some environment variables -e :  (we will use name as admin and password as qwerty for this example)
+-e ROOT_USER_NAME=admin
+-e ROOT_PASSWORD=qwerty